 Before Your Visit:

-Make a list of any questions that you might have, so that you can make the best use of your time with your physical therapist.
+Make a list of any questions that you have, to make the best use of your time with your physical therapist.

 - Better or worse with certain activities or movements or with certain positions, such as sitting or standing?